CAHLR/pyBKT/README.md

 1. Xu, Y., Johnson, M. J., Pardos, Z. A. (2015) Scaling cognitive modeling to massive open environments.
 In *Proceedings of the Workshop on Machine Learning for Education at the 32nd International Conference on Machine Learning* (ICML).
 Lille, France. [[icml ml4ed]](http://ml4ed.cc/attachments/XuY.pdf)

 # Installation and setup
 This is intended as a quick overview of steps to install and setup and to run pyBKT locally.

+We offer both a pure Python port and a Python/C++ extension version of pyBKT for the sake of accessibility and ease of use on any platform.
+Note that pip, by default, will install the C++/Python version unless the required libraries are not found or there is an error during installation.
+In the case of such issues, it will revert to the pure Python implementation.

-While both a pure Python port and a Cython version of pyBKT are offered, the former does not fit models or scale as quickly or efficiently as the latter (due to nested for loops needed for DP).
-Here are a few speed comparisons - both on the same machine - that may be useful in deciding which version is more appropriate given the usage (e.g. model fitting is far more demanding than prediction):
+The former pure Python versions does not fit models or scale as quickly or efficiently as the latter (due to nested for loops needed for DP).
+Here are a few speed comparisons - both on the same machine - that may be useful in deciding which version is more appropriate given the usage (e.g. model fitting is far more demanding than prediction).
+Note that the C++/Python extensions require the Boost libraries as specified below: most Linux machines should come preinstalled with them.

 |                 Test Description                | pyBKT (Python) | pyBKT (Cython) |
 |:-----------------------------------------------:|:--------------:|---------------:|